The Alpaca Association of Michigan is a nonprofit corporation that was formed to advance the alpaca industry in the State of Michigan.

 We Welcome You!

-The Michigan Alpaca Association welcomes you to the wonderful world of alpaca farming in Michigan!
+The Alpaca Association of Michigan welcomes you to the wonderful world of alpaca farming in Michigan!
 We exist to support and enhance the alpaca industry and promote alpaca farming in Michigan.

 Rasing alpacas in Michigan is very popular because alpacas are well suited to the cold winters.
 Their incredibly warm coats of fiber match up well to harsh Michigan winters, while the shorn coats do equally well during hot summer days.

-With an abundance of experienced alpaca breeders, veterinarians, and the support of the Michigan Alpaca Association, farming in Michigan is rewarding, fun, and a great business!
+With an abundance of experienced alpaca breeders, veterinarians, and the support of the association, farming in Michigan is rewarding, fun, and a great business!

 Locate an alpaca farm near you and set up a visit today and experience these incredible creatures for yourself!
 Our farms welcome visitors and will be more than happy to educate you on alpaca farming.